JUAN DE FUCA ARENA

 Juan de Fuca Arena was the temporary home of the Victoria Salsa while Bear Mountain Arena (Now the Q Centre) was being built.
 The Salsa played the first half of the 2003/04 season at Juan de Fuca and moved to Bear Mountain Arena (now the Q Centre) in February 2004.

 Byron Dafoe was born in England and grew up playing minor hockey in Comox.
 From 1986-1988, he tended goal for the Juan de Fuca Whalers.
-He went on to the Portland Winterhawks and later drafted by the Washington Capitals in 1989 (The second goaltender picked in the draft).
+He went on to the Portland Winterhawks and was a 1989 second-round draft pick of the Washington Capitals.
 Dafoe retired in 2005 after appearing in 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.

 Byron's son, Chase Dafoe, attended the Victoria Grizzlies training camp in 2018 and is currently with Trail Smoke Eaters of the BCHL.